Proton (rocket family): Proton K

-Proton K is fuelled by very toxic unsymmetrical dimethyl hydrazine and nitrogen tetroxide.
+Proton K is fueled by very toxic unsymmetrical dimethyl hydrazine and nitrogen tetroxide.
 These are hypergolic fuels which ignite on contact, avoiding the need for an ignition system, and can be stored at ambient temperatures.
 This avoids the need for components that are tolerant of low temperatures, and allows the rocket to remain on the pad indefinitely (other launchers with such capability include the U.S. Titan II GLV, Titan III, and Titan IV, the Chinese Long March 2 and Long March 4, the Soviet/Ukrainian Tsyklon launchers, the Soviet/Russian Kosmos-3 and Kosmos-3M launchers and the European Ariane 1 to Ariane 4 launchers).
 In contrast, cryogenic fuels need periodic replenishment as they boil off.

 The fourth stage has multiple variants, depending on the mission.
 The simplest, Blok D, was used for interplanetary missions.
 Blok D had no guidance module, depending on the probe to control flight.
 Three different Blok DM versions (DM, DM2, and DM-2M) were for high Earth orbits.
 The Blok D/DM were unusual in that the fuel was stored in a toroidal tank, around the engine and behind the oxidizer tank.

 The initial Proton tests in 1965–66 only used the first two stages of the booster, the complete four-stage vehicle being flown for the first time in 1967.
 When the Soviet space station program began in 1971, Protons began being flown with the Blok D removed for use as a heavy-lift LEO launcher.

 Proton-K payloads included all of the Soviet Union's Salyut space stations, almost all Mir modules (with the exception of the Docking Module, which was launched on the United States Space Shuttle), and the Zarya and Zvezda modules of the International Space Station.
 It was intended to launch the crewed TKS spacecraft, prior to the cancellation of that programme, although a few robotic flights of spacecraft were fulfilled.
 In addition it was intended to launch the 1970s LKS spaceplane that was never realised.

+The final launch of Proton-K was on 30 March 2012.